 I had actually looked into buying disaster specific gear online but it was crazy expensive.
 Game over.
 I had looked into a neighborhood training but no one around me was certified and I had no time to become trained myself.
 Shoot.
 I had talked to our neighbors about sharing resources and had even gotten some two-way radios but didn't take the next step of organizing our plan because the research was a mountain of information.
 I had tried.
 The resources and experiences just didn't motivate me to keep moving.
 And that sucked.
 I thought of Maya Angelou's quote immediately and ... lightbulb!

 Terra Frma was created because I needed this just as much as my friends, neighbors and community needed it.
 We all needed help following through.
 We needed a product.
 Not downloads from the internet.
 Not post-apocalyptic bunkers (although some do sound cool).
 Just one universal product.
 In our hands.
+And most important, it needed to be there for us if there was no power or cell service.

 Here's how I did it.
 I made the choice to do better by engaging the best parts of me: the fearless entrepreneur, the loving mother, the problem-solver, the compassionate stranger.
-Some might say it would have been easier to just do the research and preparations than create an entire business and product line.
-But would it?

 It was almost easier for me to approach disaster prep by activating the entrepreneur in me and creating the road map I knew I needed.
 Instead of going the typical route of printing stacks of paper that I may or may not read, buying expensive gear and relying on only myself to make sure we practiced, I developed an easy-to-use product that would work for me.
 I also realized I wasn't the only one having a hard time following through.